steadramon/ESPGeiger/docs/configuration/env.md

 # Environment sensor

-ESPGeiger can read temperature, humidity, and atmospheric pressure from a supported I2C sensor wired to the device.
-Detection is automatic at boot - no build flag, no firmware variant.
-If a supported sensor is found, the values appear on the `/status` page below the radiation readings and on every output channel (MQTT, Webhook, WebAPI, UDP, Serial templates, Thingspeak).
+ESPGeiger reads temperature, humidity and pressure off an I2C sensor wired to the device.
+Plug a supported one in, power up, and it's picked up automatically - nothing to flash, nothing to configure.
+The readings land on the `/status` page under the radiation numbers and go out on every channel (MQTT, Webhook, WebAPI, UDP, Serial templates, Thingspeak).

-If no sensor is wired in, the firmware uses zero memory beyond the small probe at boot.

 ## Supported sensors